Name Printer

 Person Title

-Franklin, Ann Smith At the General Assembly of the governor and Company of the English colony of Rhode-Island, and Providence-Plantations, in New-England, in America; begun and held at Newport in said colony, on the first day of May, one thousand seven hundred and fifty-three; and in the twenty-sixth year of the reign of His Most Sacred Majesty, George the Second, by the grace of God, of Great-Britain, France, and Ireland, king, defender of the faith, &c.
+Franklin, Ann Smith At the General Assembly of the governor and Company of the English colony of Rhode-Island, and Providence-Plantations in New-England, in America; begun and held at Newport, on the thirtieth day of April, one thousand seven hundred and fifty-four, and in the twenty-seventh year of the reign of His Most Sacred Majesty George the Second, by the grace of God, of Great-Britain, France, and Ireland, king, defender of the faith, &c.

 Franklin, Ann Smith Notice is hereby given to the curious, that at the house of Mrs. Abegal Smith in Providence will be exhibited and continued from day to day (the weather being fair) for a few days, a course of experiments on the newly discovered electrical fire